skybrud/Skybrud.LinkPicker/README.md

 ### Skybrud.Umbraco.GridData
 The link picker also works with our <a href="https://github.com/skybrud/Skybrud.Umbraco.GridData" target="_blank"><strong>Skybrud.Umbraco.GridData</strong></a> package.

-Given that you have an instance of `GridControl` representing a control with the link picker, the `Value` property will expose an instance of `GridControlLinkPickerValue`, while the `Editor.Config` property will expose an instance of `GridEditorLinkPickerConfig` for the editor configuration.
+Given that editor alias is either `skybrud.linkPicker` or starts with `skybrud.linkPicker.` and you have an instance of `GridControl` representing a control with the link picker, the `Value` property will expose an instance of `GridControlLinkPickerValue`, while the `Editor.Config` property will expose an instance of `GridEditorLinkPickerConfig` for the editor configuration.

 ## Using the link picker in your own projects